Area County Rates Show Increase

 By Will Johnson

-Statewide, the highest unemployment level recorded was 5.7 percent, in the Beaumont-Port Arthur Metropolitan Statistical Area (MSA) area.
+Statewide, the highest unemployment level recorded was eight percent, in the McAllen-Edinburg-Mission Metropolitan Statistical Areas (MSA).

 An MSA is defined as a “… free-standing metropolitan area composed of one or more counties.”

-The lowest rates, at 2.6 percent, were in the Amarillo and Midland MSAs.
-The nearest regional MSA is in the Tyler area which came in at 3.5 percent for the month of November.
+The lowest rate, at 3.1 percent, was found in the Austin-Round Rock MSA.
+The nearest regional MSA is in the Tyler area, which came in at 4.1 percent for the month of May.

-While the state numbers showed a decrease, the unemployment rates for the contiguous counties increased over the month-to-month timeframe.
+Unlike the state numbers, the unemployment rates for Houston County and the counties contiguous to Houston County all showed an increase over the month-to-month timeframe.

-To the south – in Trinity County – the month-to-month rate also increased from 4.7 percent in October to 5.1 percent in November.
-The 5.1 percent rate for November 2017 was lower than the six percent rate from a year ago.
+To the south – in Trinity County – the month-to-month rate increased as it went from 5.4 percent in May to six percent in June.
+The June 2022 unemployment rate was lower than the 8.1 percent rate posted in June 2021.